 Practice self-defense: Our goal at Valley Self-Defense is to help you feel confident when it comes to your safety, both mentally and physically.
 We will work with you at your own pace, give you choices in your self-defense journey, and can recognize when you have a traumatic response and help you work through it.
 Self-defense can help you feel more in control of your body, but also more control in situations life throws at you.

-I hope you can keep in mind that freezing is your body's natural response to stress.
+I hope you can keep in mind that the freeze response is your body's natural reaction to stress.
 It is not a statement of who you are or who you can or will be.
 Recognizing and understanding freezing can help you learn to work with your reactions and find new ways to cope with difficult situations, moving you towards healing and even growth.

 More than anything, I hope you can remember that you are not defined by your response to stress, and that you are worthy of love, care, and safety.